-Service hours should be submitted on letterhead from the place where you performed your service.
+Service hours should be submitted to your school counselor on letterhead from the place where you performed your service, along with a service hour reflection log.
 Letters must include your name and number of hours you completed.
 Remember to make a copy for yourself and turn the letters into your grade specific counselor.
 Florida Academic Scholar/Bright Futures (the 100% award) requires 100 hours of non-paid service to the community.
 For 75% of the scholarship, 75 hours are required.
 There is not a service hour requirement for graduation.
 All service hours are due to your grade specific counselor no later than January of your graduation year.

-Download the Community Service Hours Verification form here.
+Download the Community Service Hours Reflection Log here.
 SJCSD Community Service Guidelines can be found here.

 Don’t wait until your senior year to do this…..get your 100 hours in early and be able to relax!!
 Don’t forget to make a copy of them and then turn them into your grade appropriate counselor when you accumulate 75 hours!!!!